tommyzhng/Drone-Projects/README.md

 # Person Tracking Drone

-* Note: in process of transferring to ROS2 software
+* Note: in process of transferring to ROS software

 ## How to navigate this repository